Constitutional statement

 Closing Statement

-The programme therefore seeks not to replace scientific knowledge, but to improve the constitutional architecture through which scientific knowledge is represented, compared, governed and computationally maintained.
+The programme therefore seeks not to replace scientific knowledge, but to improve the constitutional conditions under which scientific knowledge becomes recoverable, comparable, interoperable, governable and computationally maintainable.